Your trusted partner in cosmetic care abroad

 Risks and Safety of Arm Lift Surgery

-• Visible inner-arm scar — this is inherent to the procedure and will not disappear completely, though it fades significantly
+• Visible inner-arm scar, this is inherent to the procedure and will not disappear completely, though it fades significantly1

 • Wound separation along the incision (more common in smokers or diabetics)